The death of a loved one or family member is one of the most traumatic

 In addition, the Huntsville Pilgrimage Association sponsors an annual Cemetery

-Stroll on the first Sunday in May which features over 80 costumed characters who
+Stroll in October, which features over 80 costumed characters who

 give historical accounts of people and events that are connected to Maple Hill